Did You Know?

 survivor Margaret Tobin Brown.
 The group incorporated as Historic Denver, Inc

 . and began major restoration efforts in order to return the home’s interior and exterior to its early 20th century grandeur.
 Guided tours of the Museum reach an average of 45,000 visitors a year, sharing the story of Margaret "Molly" Brown and Denver history.
-It is our mission "to inspire courage, conviction and proactive change in the spirit of Margaret Brown."
+Historic Denver’s Molly Brown House Museum is committed to enhancing the city’s unique identity by telling the story of Margaret “Molly” Brown’s activism, philanthropy and passion through educational programs, exhibits and stewardship.
+By exploring the dynamic between past and present, we shape a stronger community for the future and inspire engaged citizens.

 The Molly Brown House Museum is one of only a few history organizations in Denver to provide both on-site and off-site educational programming.
 The education programs at the Museum happen both on-site and travel to schools, libraries and after-school programs.
 On-site programs include guided tours of Margaret “Molly” Brown’s 1889 home, an environmental theater program that brings Victorian literature to life, and etiquette teas that educate students about the cultural customs of the Victorian era.
 Off-site traveling programs range in topic from mining, the industrial revolution, the science of restoration, and civic activism.
 These programs bring artifacts and primary sources into the classroom and help students learn by providing an interactive hands-on experience.
 Each of these programs align with Colorado State Standards.